The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Civilian Careers in Communications Can Take You Into Any Industry

 The great thing about a communications degree is all the different career paths it can take you down in the civilian world.
 Every organization needs to get a message out.
-Even some individuals have a story they want to tell.
-Communications skills give you the ability to help any of them.
+Everyone in the world has a story to tell and communications skills give you the ability to help them do it.

-That means you can find jobs in both public and private sector, for Fortune 500 companies and tiny non-profit organizations.
-If you’re really on top of your game, you may even find work as a publicist for Hollywood stars or honing the message of a national political figure.
+That means jobs are found in both the public and private sectors, from Fortune 500 companies and tiny non-profit organizations.
+If you’re really on top of your game, you could possibly even find work as a publicist for Hollywood stars or honing the message of a national political figure.

-According to the Bureau of Labor Statistics, in fact, many people with communications degrees go on to other types of jobs entirely: teachers, lawyers, HR professionals, and marketers are all in the top five fields that communications degree graduates end up pursuing.
+And according to the Bureau of Labor Statistics, many people with communications degrees go on to other types of jobs entirely: teachers, lawyers, HR professionals, and marketers are all in the top five fields that communications degree graduates end up pursuing.

 Salaries for Communication Professionals Are on The Rise

 But let’s stay focused on communications jobs themselves when we start talking salary.
-BLS keeps a big list of media and communications jobs of the sort you might land with a bachelor’s degree in communications.
+BLS keeps a big list of media and communications jobs of the sort you might be able to compete for with a bachelor’s degree in communications.
 For 2021, the median salaries in those professions came out to:

 Or you can forge out on your own, trying to light up YouTube with an idea no one has ever seen before.
-Fortunes are made overnight with clever presentation and editing… all skills that you can learn in the service, and hone with a communications degree.
+Citizen journalists these days are using the platform, differentiating themselves, and building audiences with clever presentation and editing… all skills that you can learn in the service, and hone with a communications degree.

 Earning a Degree in Communications Will Broaden Your Military Training and Experience